 - Eryngium giganteum

 - Eryngium x tripartitum

 - Eryngium x oliverianum

-Like the other thistles and thistle like plants mentioned above, Eryngiums not only look beautiful but can also help you to create a wildlife friendly garden.
+Like the other thistles and thistle-like plants mentioned above, Eryngiums not only look beautiful but can also help you to create a wildlife-friendly garden.

 Whether you want a native thistle, or something to add drama to your garden without getting out of control, you should be able to find the right plants to place in the right positions where you live.